Terms and Conditions

 3) Fees; Billing; Payment; Surcharges; Taxes

 3.1 Fees.
-Customer will pay the fees in the Order, including any one‑time setup, monthly subscription (base MRR), and usage‑based minutes beyond included quotas at the then‑applicable tier rates.
+Customer will pay the fees in the Order, including any one-time setup, the monthly base subscription fee for the selected package (the “Base Fee”), and usage-based AI minutes and other charges beyond the package’s included amounts, at the then-applicable rates.

-3.3 Payment Method.
-Amounts are due upon receipt.
-Customer authorizes ITSL to debit a card or ACH for all invoiced amounts and will keep payment methods current and funded.
+3.3 Automatic Payments.
+Customer authorizes ITSL to automatically charge the payment method on file (credit card or ACH) for all invoices and usage charges described in the Agreement, including incremental usage charges during the billing cycle as described in Section 4.
+Customer will keep payment methods current and funded.
 The Services may be suspended temporarily for a payment or funding failure.

 3.4 Credit-Card Surcharge.
 Credit-card payments incur a 3.0% card surcharge (credit only; no surcharge on debit/prepaid).
 The surcharge will be disclosed prior to payment and itemized on receipts.